dexterstacey/one-click-hugo-cms/site/content/post/cssc-facilitator-in-kakuma-and-kalobeyei.md

 **Job description**

 Cohere is seeking to hire a vibrant individual for the position of a CSSC facilitator who will journey along with our refugee & host community leaders in Kakuma and Kalobeyei to achieve self-reliance through the delivery of Cohere’s Capacity Strengthening and Sharing Course (CSSC).
-The facilitator will work closely with the Kakuma Location Specialists as well as Cohere’s partner RLOs and CBOs.
+The facilitator will work closely with the Kakuma Location Specialists and will be reporting to them, as well as Cohere’s partner RLOs and CBOs.
+This position is open to refugees only and based in Kakuma, Turkana West.
+The duration of the initial contract is 5 months (August - December 2022) and is subject to renewal based on performance and availability of funding.
+The holder of this position will receive a gross salary of Kes 43,000.

 **Desired Qualifications**